Jman012/Toxicity/README.md

 + Redo the ! in chat to look better (currently using the avatar feature in Messages View Controller)
 + Make the connection status above the friends list work
 + Add more to the settings page (About, Clear settings, etc.)
++ Add a friend request view, not just a one time alert view
++ Reorder and remove friends
 + More

 ### License: